Configuring Protocols

 • MandatoryTrueConf Group will not connect to the endpoints if they do not support H.235 encryption.

-• In the tab, specify the H.323 Alias and H.323 extension (E.164) for calls to TrueConf Group without needing to enter the terminal's IP address (otherwise, the system name will be used as the default value).
+• Below, specify the H.323 ID and Extension number (E.164) for calling TrueConf Group without needing to enter the terminal's IP address (otherwise, the system name will be used as the default value).

-All entered fields will be transferred to the gatekeeper in the following order:
+All the entered fields will be transferred to the gatekeeper in the following order:

 • Extension number.